valentin-kaiser/protoc-gen-jrpc/README.md

 - **Client stream**: `func(ctx context.Context, in chan *In) (*Out, error)`
 - **Server stream**: `func(ctx context.Context, in *In, out chan Out) error`
 - **Bidi stream**: `func(ctx context.Context, in chan *In, out chan Out) error`

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details.

+## License

+This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.